0day-ci/linux/Documentation/admin-guide/media/vivid.rst

 		- 0: forbid hints
 		- 1: allow hints

+- ro_requests:

+	specifies if the capture device supports the standard Request API (i.e. userspace can set controls in a request before queueing it), or the Read-Only Request API (userspace can only read back controls after the request was completed).
+Default is 0.

+		- 0: regular requests
+		- 1: read-only requests

 Taken together, all these module options allow you to precisely customize the driver behavior and test your application with all sorts of permutations.
 It is also very suitable to emulate hardware that is not yet available, e.g.